Edwinngera/sparsex/README.md

 * Pipeline, be able to choose which classifier/classifier-library.
 * Pipeline, make sure its an image when received before proceeding to preprocessing after receiving an image on the server.
 * Pipeline, make sure image array is always float once received by server.
-* Pipeline, come up with standardized shapes for preprocessing, feature_extraction and classification. i.e. whether the incoming image arrays, patches or features are flattened or 2-d or 3-d etc.
 * Pipeline, API / function calls for single images or multi-images.
 This is mostly to avoid confusion in expecting shapes of incoming/input arrays when extracting features or classifying.
 Should be part of the standardization of shapes.
 * Pipeline, catch TypeError in server-client communication for when wrong data format is being set.
 * Pipeline, catch all known Server related errors so that sockets and client connections can be cleanly terminated.
 * Pipeline, client and server timeout.
 * Pipeline, poll if server is available.
 * Preprocessing, Inplace = True/False option for some of the preprocessing steps.
 Perhaps for memory conservation.
-* Project, fully setuptools/pip installable
+* Project, fully setuptools/pip installable.
+* Project, logging functionality.
 * Project, documentation
     * Latex Folder with .tex file and .pdf
 * Project, update license
 * Project, saving models with pickle.HIGHEST_PROTOCOL
 * Tests, making feature extraction tests more dynamic.
 Tests are working great but its just that if we need to be able to test different things then there is no API to do it.
+* Tests, add pipeline tests.

 #### Wishlist
-* Pipeline, handle different color channels.
-* Logging functionality
 * Continuity functionality
     * If there's an error in the code and the process breaks.
 You can pickup where you left off after you fix the bug.
 * On-line Training